Semi-supervised Contrastive Learning Using Partial Label Information: Methods

 \section{Methods}

 This section describes the method of Nullspace Tuning using partial labels.
-We describe it first as a standalone approach, and then to illustrate how it can be combined with existing methods, we describe it in combination with MixMatch.
+We describe it first as a standalone approach, and then to illustrate how it can be combined with existing methods, illustrated it in combination with MixMatch.